Lihem/FluShotPrediction/README.md

 # bil470proje
-Kaggle competition code for class project
+Kaggle competition code for a class project